Labib444/AI-Projects/README.md

 </br>

 <h1>More about me and my qualifications:</h1>
-<h3>I learned about ML and DL from online.
+<p>I learned about ML and DL from online.
 I try to do the competitions on my own and read a lot of blogs and notebooks of ML and DL online.
-I have completed the Udemy Machine learning A-Z course also completed the Coursera Deep learning course taken by Andrew ng.</h3>
+I have completed the Udemy Machine learning A-Z course also completed the Coursera Deep learning course taken by Andrew ng.</p>
 <img src="images/my certificates/udemy.jpg" alt="">
 <img src="images/my certificates/coursera.PNG" alt="">